madhankandasamy/t2021-1-1/README.md

 # Problem 1
-Using HTML and CSS problem 1 is solved layout tags are header, nav ,section ,article,footer,flaot,clear
+Using HTML and CSS problem 1 is solved layout tags are header, nav ,section ,article,footer and ccs layout protery are float,clear

 # Problem 2